 No, you don’t.
 If you want to keep it completely vegetarian use vegetable stock.
 You can also use beef stock if you prefer a heartier beef flavor.

-How do I make Sausage and Bean Minestra?
+How to make Sausage and White Bean Soup

-My soups almost always start with a mirepoix or as the Italians would call it a soffrito, which is a diced combination of celery, onions and carrots.
+My soups almost always start with a mirepoix or as the Italians would call it a Soffritto, which is a diced combination of celery, onions and carrots.

 Always starting your soup by allowing your vegetables to cook a bit before adding in any water, this process is called sweating down the vegetables.

-Do I have to use all of the ingredients to make a Minestra?
+Do I have to use all of the ingredients to make this soup?

 No, you don’t.
 Whatever I happen to have on hand can find its way into my soup pot.
 While I start most of my soups from fresh ingredients these days, there was a time that the soup served another purpose, and that was an outlet for leftovers and scraps.